lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 However, the thumbnails will be stored in you bucket and thus need storage.
 You have three options:

-A) You want to use thumbnails, but don't have them yet.
+-   You want to use thumbnails, but don't have them yet.
 Then you need to give Lightly write access to your bucket to create the thumbnails there for you.
     The write access can be configured not to allow overwriting and deleting, thus existing data cannot get lost.

-B) You already have thumbnails in your bucket with a consistent name scheme, e.g. an image called `img.jpg` has a corresponding thumbnail called `img_thumb.jpg`.
+-   You already have thumbnails in your bucket with a consistent name scheme, e.g. an image called `img.jpg` has a corresponding thumbnail called `img_thumb.jpg`.
     In this case, a read access to your bucket is sufficient.

-C) You don't want to use thumbnails.
+-   You don't want to use thumbnails.
 Then a read access to your bucket is sufficient.
 The Lightly Platform will load the full image even when requesting the thumbnail.

 Depending on this decision, the following steps will differ slightly.